larryhastings/big/README.md

 #### Overview

-One minor complaint about Python is that inner classes don't have access to the outer object at construction time.
+One minor complaint I have about Python is about inner classes.
+An "inner class" is a class defined inside another class.
+And, well, inner classes seem kind of half-baked.
+Unlike methods, inner classes don't get bound to the object.

 Consider this Python code:

 ```Python
 class Outer(object):